-

 Dr. E. Mae McCarroll

 1898-1990 Dr. E Mae McCarroll was the first American American physician at Newark City Hospital in 1946.
 She said she was “pleased to represent the beginning of greater opportunities for Negro physicians in our city.”
-44 years of practice in Newark.
-Graduate of the Women’s College of Medicine, Philadelphia.
-Physician for the City of Newark…
+Mae practice for 44 years in Newark.
+She was physician for the City of Newark from 1934.
+Mae received MS…

 -